denverdino/lxcfs-initializer/README.md

 # Kubernetes Initializer for LXCFS

-> Initializers are an alpha feature and subject to change.
-Please report any Initializer specific issues on the [Kubernetes issue tracker](https://github.com/kubernetes/kubernetes/issues).
+**NOTE: Initializers has been deprecated in Kubernetes 1.14**

+Please use the version with Admission Webhook in https://github.com/denverdino/lxcfs-admission-webhook

 ## Build (Optional, for developer only)